Every day, millions of people fall into the same pattern without realizing it.

 They pick up their phone just for a minute, then look up much later wondering where the time went and why they feel worse than before.

 This behavior is now widely known as doomscrolling.
 It refers to the compulsive habit of endlessly consuming negative or anxiety-inducing content on phones and social media.
+The term gained widespread use during the COVID-19 pandemic, and research from the American Psychological Association has since linked this pattern to measurable increases in stress and anxiety.
 What looks harmless at first can quietly turn into a deeply ingrained habit.

 What Doomscrolling Really Is